nagypet/wstemplate/README.md

 There are 4 main components of the system:
 - template-auth-service: an authorization and user management service with Jwt authentication
 - template-eureka: service discovery, API gateway and load balancer
-- template-scalable-service: 3 instances of the service is installed to achieve scalability and high availability
+- template-scalable-service: 3 instances of the service is installed to achieve scalability and high availability.
+The services are running within a single private docker network.
+In a real-world scenario we would use separated docker hosts with an overlay network, but this is only a small change in the docker-compose.yml file.
 - performance-tester: to generate a simulated load for the system

 ## Build and run